Let's Talk About Love: Accolades

-Industry awards

-At the 41st Annual Grammy Awards, "My Heart Will Go On" won Grammy Award for Record of the Year, Best Female Pop Vocal Performance, Song of the Year and Best Song Written Specifically for a Motion Picture or Television, and Let's Talk About Love was nominated for Best Pop Album.
-One year earlier, "Tell Him" was nominated for the Grammy Award for Best Pop Collaboration with Vocals.
-At the American Music Awards of 1999, Dion won American Music Award for Favorite Pop/Rock Female Artist and Favorite Adult Contemporary Artist, Let's Talk About Love was nominated for Favorite Pop/Rock Album and Titanic: Music from the Motion Picture won in category Favorite Soundtrack.
-In 1998, Dion won six Billboard Music Awards, including Top Billboard 200 Album Artist, Top Billboard 200 Album Artist - Female, Hot Adult Contemporary Artist, Hot Soundtrack Single ("My Heart Will Go On"), and Titanic: Music from the Motion Picture won in categories Top Billboard 200 Album and Hot Soundtrack Album.
-Dion was also nominated for the Billboard Music Awards for Top Pop Artist - Female, Hot Adult Contemporary Singles & Tracks ("My Heart Will Go On") and Top Billboard 200 Album (Let's Talk About Love).
-At the Juno Awards of 1999, Dion took home four trophies in categories: Best Female Vocalist, Best Album (Let's Talk About Love), Best Selling Album (Foreign or Domestic) (Let's Talk About Love) and International Achievement Award.
-And the Juno nominees included: Best Single ("My Heart Will Go On"), Best Pop Album (Let's Talk About Love), Best Selling Album (Foreign or Domestic) (Titanic: Music from the Motion Picture) and Producer of the Year (Corey Hart for "Miles to Go (Before I Sleep)" and "Where Is the Love").
-Dion also won World Music Award for World's Best Selling Canadian Artist of the Year in 1998 and World's Best Selling Female Pop Artist of the Year in 1999.
-At the 25th People's Choice Awards, Dion won in category Favorite Female Musical Performer and in 1998, she won three VH1 Awards for Artist of the Year, Best Female Artist and Diva of the Year.
-"My Heart Will Go On" also won Academy Award for Best Original Song and Golden Globe Award for Best Original Song.
+At the 41st Annual Grammy Awards, "My Heart Will Go On" received four major awards: Record of the Year, Best Female Pop Vocal Performance, Song of the Year, and Best Song Written Specifically for a Motion Picture or Television.
+Let's Talk About Love was also nominated for Best Pop Album.
+One year earlier, "Tell Him" was nominated for Best Pop Collaboration with Vocals.

+At the American Music Awards of 1999, Dion won Favorite Pop/Rock Female Artist and Favorite Adult Contemporary Artist.
+Let's Talk About Love was nominated for Favorite Pop/Rock Album, while Titanic: Music from the Motion Picture won Favorite Soundtrack.
+In 1998, Dion received six Billboard Music Awards, including Top Billboard 200 Album Artist, Top Billboard 200 Album Artist – Female, Hot Adult Contemporary Artist, and Hot Soundtrack Single ("My Heart Will Go On").
+Titanic: Music from the Motion Picture also won Top Billboard 200 Album and Hot Soundtrack Album.
+Additional Billboard nominations included Top Pop Artist – Female, Hot Adult Contemporary Singles & Tracks ("My Heart Will Go On"), and Top Billboard 200 Album (Let's Talk About Love).

+At the Juno Awards of 1999, Dion won four awards: Best Female Vocalist, Best Album (Let's Talk About Love), Best Selling Album (Foreign or Domestic) (Let's Talk About Love) and the International Achievement Award.
+She also received nominations for Best Single ("My Heart Will Go On"), Best Pop Album (Let's Talk About Love), Best Selling Album (Foreign or Domestic) (Titanic: Music from the Motion Picture) and the Producer of the Year (for Corey Hart's work on "Miles to Go (Before I Sleep)" and "Where Is the Love").

+Dion received two World Music Awards: World's Best Selling Canadian Artist of the Year (1998) and World's Best Selling Female Pop Artist of the Year (1999).
+At the 25th People's Choice Awards, she won Favorite Female Musical Performer.
+In 1998, she also received three VH1 Awards: Artist of the Year, Best Female Artist and Diva of the Year.
+"My Heart Will Go On" also won the Academy Award for Best Original Song and the Golden Globe Award for Best Original Song.